DilanCF/CMSC412_notes/lecture/Lecture07.md

 ![Alt text](img/Lecture07/image-22.png)

-Pthreads may be a kernel thread, or not.
+PThreads may be a kernel thread, or not.
 Depends on how it is called

 ![Alt text](img/Lecture07/image-23.png)